ADSA Reimbursement Guidelines

 Receipts are required for all expenditures; any unusual items or amounts must be fully explained.
 Incorrect documentation may result in delay or non-reimbursement of specific items.
 Please complete our expense reimbursement form and submit along with original receipts.

 Reimbursement requests must be submitted no later than 10 days following the completion of the trip or of incurring the expense.

-Hotel costs will only be reimbursed for the nights of May 5-6th for up to $200 + tax.
+Hotel blocks for the ADSA12 will be posted with the event information in the coming weeks.
+Hotel costs will only be reimbursed for the nights of May 11th and 12th, 2015, for up to $210 + tax.